UsurousFiend/HotspotAuto/README.md

+UPDATE -- 18/6 VERSION 004 works for me, comment out the line about edge window maximised and that should make it run in the bg but i'll check later

 WORK IN PROGRESS SCRIPT TO RUN IN THE BG TO AUTO=RECONNECT TO PUBLIC WIFI (if you live near one and leech Internet from it for free)

 AIM TO HAVE IT SEEMLESS BY V 0.5 (currently waiting to test 0.3)